Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

 7 Day Central Europe Itinerary in Prague, Vienna and Budapest

-This Central Europe itinerary map shows the route from Budapest to Vienna, Bratislava and Budapest.
+This Central Europe itinerary map shows the route from Prague to Vienna, Bratislava, and Budapest.
 I spent about a week in Central Europe, but you could easily extend this to 10 days or more with three nights in each city.

 Day 1 — Prague